 This is what you can do to prevent the occurrence of HAIs:

-To tackle infections effectively, hospitals need to implement clear and effective strategies.
+To prevent infections effectively, hospitals need to implement clear and effective strategies.
 Start by setting up comprehensive surveillance to monitor infection rates and resistance to antibiotics.
 This data helps to swiftly address outbreaks and assess the effectiveness of current infection control efforts.

 Make sure every part of the hospital is consistently and thoroughly cleaned, with a focus on areas that are frequently touched and equipment shared by staff and patients.
 Also, isolate patients with infections to prevent the spread of pathogens and ensure staff are well-trained in these protocols.
 Strengthening antibiotic stewardship and ongoing staff education on infection prevention — especially hand hygiene and the proper use of PPE — are crucial for keeping both patients and healthcare workers safe.